 - Preheat your oven to 200c.

 - Firstly we’re going to reduce the aquafaba, this acts as our egg replacer.
 To do this, pour 150ml of chickpea water into a saucepan and heat on high.
 Continue to heat for 15 minutes until the liquid begins to reduce and thicken.
 For our desired thickness we want to reduce the liquid to a third, approximately 50ml.
 When desired thickness is reached set aside.

 - To make the base, crush the biscuits into really fine crumbs – you can vent your anger and beat them with a rolling pin or be a cheat like me and pulse them in a food processor.

 - Melt two tablespoons of vegan margarine and mix into the crushed biscuits.
-Transfer the mix into a 10″ cake tin – preferably spring form and spread the mix evenly pressing the crumbs down to form the base.
+Transfer the mix into an 8″ cake tin – preferably spring form and spread the mix evenly pressing the crumbs down to form the base.

 - Now to make the filling, all you need is a blender or food processor.
 Firstly we’re going to make a cashew cream by blending cashews, reduced aquafaba and 100ml of plant-based milk until completely smooth.